loxilb-io/killercoda-examples/loxilb-cluster1/step2.md

 This command will configure LB policy to connection TCP client with `20.20.20.1` VIP and `31.31.31.1, 32.32.32.1, 33.33.33.1,` IPv4 endpoints with Full-NAT Mode per each LoxiLB nodes.

-LoxiLB'S TCP Full-NAT HA mode is operationg as like following diagram:
+LoxiLB'S TCP Full-NAT HA mode is operating as like following diagram:

 ![configuration](./assets/configuration.png)

-configuration

 Check LoxiLB TCP Full-NAT mode with HA configuration :
 ```